Kickstart

 When making API requests to create an email template or request which may have lengthy values, it may be helpful to separate these values into separate files.
 The directories shown here are just examples, and you can use your own convention.

-is a relative path from your kickstart file.
-For this type of include, we handle all line returns and properly JSON escape them for use in a JSON request body.
+To include a text file in your kickstart definition, use the @{fileName} syntax where the fileName is a relative path from your kickstart file.
+For this type of include, Kickstart handles all line returns and properly JSON escapes them for use in a JSON request body.

 For example, consider the following directory structure: